xeraa/cms-security/README.md

 # CMS Security Track Record (2010 & 2011)

-**After making a (probably unwarranted) [remark on TYPO3's security](https://twitter.com/#!/xeraa/status/158250289005207553) on Twitter, [Søren Malling](https://twitter.com/sorenmalling) challenged me to it: "["All" those issues are dated since 2005..
-Do some comparising and you will find its nothing!"](https://twitter.com/#!/sorenmalling/status/158325493224062976).
+**After making a (probably unwarranted) [remark on TYPO3's security](https://twitter.com/#!/xeraa/status/158250289005207553) on Twitter and further mentioning the high number of security flaws, [Søren Malling](https://twitter.com/sorenmalling) challenged me to it: "["All" those issues are dated since 2005..
+Do some comparising and you will find its nothing!](https://twitter.com/#!/sorenmalling/status/158325493224062976)".
 So I decided to give it a go and do a little comparison.**

 ## The Contenders